The Winter Cumbrian Mountain Express provides a wonderful opportunity to get out and about during the winter months.

-Our special train will depart from Manchester Victoria at about 07:00 stopping to collect passengers at Bolton and Preston.
-We enjoy a fast run along the West Coast Main Line (WCML) to Carnforth where we stop for our locomotive to take on water.
-We climb the first severe gradient up to Grayrigg and then travel through the beautiful Lune Gorge, gaining speed for the ascent to Shap.
-This well-known section of the WCML has a gradient of 1 in 75 and, in the former days of steam locomotives, banking engines from Tebay were used to assist trains.
+We continue through Lancaster to Carnforth, where we change motive power to a steam locomotive; either 35018 “British India Line”, 45699 “Galatea” or 45690 "Leander".
+Leaving Carnforth, our steam locomotive will be working hard when we climb the first severe gradient up to Grayrigg.
+We then travel through the beautiful Lune Gorge to Tebay, gaining speed for the ascent to Shap.
+This well-known section of the WCML has a gradient of 1 in 75 and, in the former days of steam locomotives, banking engines from Tebay were often used to assist trains.
 After crossing the Cumbrian Fells we descend to Penrith, and then head for Carlisle.
-We stay in the Border City for over two hours, providing ample time to visit the castle, cathedral, museum and shops, or just to relax in one of the many fine coffee shops, restaurants or bars.
+There will be around three hours in Carlisle, providing time to explore this ancient ‘Border’ city with its castle, cathedral, Tullie House Museum, and shopping centre.

-We leave Carlisle and join the Settle & Carlisle Line, one of the best known and best loved stretches of railway line in Britain.
+We leave Carlisle and join the Settle & Carlisle Railway, one of the most well known and best loved stretches of railway line in Britain.
 We soon begin climbing, and then at Appleby, we stop for our steam locomotive to take on water.
-The route then climbs through Kirkby Stephen towards the highest railway summit in England at Ais Gill, 1,169 feet above sea level.
+The climbing continues through scenic Kirkby Stephen towards the highest railway summit in England at Ais Gill, 1169 feet above sea level.
 We pass over tall viaducts, including the famous one at Ribblehead, and through tunnels.
 There are magnificent views across the Fells and to the peaks of Pen-y-ghent, Whernside and Ingleborough.
 We should have a fast run out of the hills, through Settle, until we stop again for our locomotive to take on water.

-Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

-First Class includes morning coffee with a bacon/breakfast roll and a Danish pastry and an afternoon service of tea or coffee with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning tea or coffee with a bacon/breakfast roll and a Danish pastry and an afternoon service of tea or coffee with a savoury of the day followed by a scone with butter and jam.

 Standard Class includes a reserved seat usually at a table for four.

-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)
+Tables for two can be guaranteed in first class and premier dining for a supplement of £25 per person (subject to availability).